Live a Healthier Happier Drug-Free Life

 After going through the addiction recovery process, the focus should be the shift to living healthy.
 An individual recognizes the importance of cultivating life skills learned in treatment.
 They realize the importance of rebuilding relationships with friends and family.
 Exercise and proper nutrition are a great way to bring your body back to health.

 Most importantly, they realize the devastating effects that substance abuse had on their mind and body.
-The strong link between health, both body and mind, and the recovery process cannot be ignored.
-To fully heal and get the best chance at maintain sobriety, there are a few vital aspects that one should consider.
+There is a strong link between health, both body and mind, and the recovery process.
+To fully heal and get the best chance at maintaining sobriety, there are vital aspects.

-Exercise might be the last thing you want to do or you might think about when trying to maintain sobriety but the truth is that regular exercise or any other physical activity can be an integral part of your efforts to stay sober.
+Exercise might be the last thing you want to do, or you might think about when trying to maintain sobriety.
+However, the truth is that regular exercise or any physical activity can be an integral part of efforts to stay sober.

 Studies show that exercise leads to a sense of accomplishment, improved health, and increased confidence.
 Training can give a natural high that replaces the ones from drug use.

 Exercise takes time but in the right way.
 Prioritizing physical activity and regular workouts at specific times of day, you focus on living in the present.
 It also helps keep boredom and stressful thoughts at bay.
 Commonly, recovering addicts have trouble dealing with their anger.
 Exercise offers an outlet for anger.

 Spirituality is the recognition of a power greater than ourselves, which is grounded in love and compassion.

 Spirituality is a power that gives meaning, purpose, and perspective to life.
 It is crucial during the recovery process since addiction disconnects people from a sense of spirit.
 To fully recover from a habit, it is essential to reconnect with the soul.
 It can help people find purpose in life and connect to a source and power greater than themselves.
 Being spiritual replaces much of what addiction takes away.